Crime in Toronto: Modern era

 There has also been recent evidence of significant cooperation between major organized crime groups including in gambling.
 In 2013 the Platinum Sportsbook a sports betting ring, thought have brought in over $100 million in revenue, was a joint venture between Hells Angels, Italian Mafia and Asian organized crime figures.
 Most of what is described as being "Mafia" activity in Toronto is more properly the work of the Calabrian 'Ndrangheta, whose operations in Toronto are headed by seven "families" that are reportedly organized into a board.
 By contrast, organized crime in Montreal is dominated by the Sicilian Mafia, especially the Rizzuto family.
 According to an Italian police report in July 2010, the "entire complex criminal organization" in Canada is all ultimately under the control of the Rizzuto family.

 Critics have argued that organized crime has been allowed to flourish in Canadian cities such as Toronto due to the difficulty and cost of prosecuting organized crime cases compared with individual cases, and the flexible minimum sentencing and the double time served stipulations that the judicial system utilizes to unburden the penal system.
 Today, Toronto has become a center for a wide array of organized and transnational criminal activities, including the counterfeiting of currency, bank cards, and digital entertainment products, together with telemarketing fraud and the production of marijuana and synthetic drugs.
-Toronto also has a comparable rate of car theft to various U.S. cities, although this is lower than in some other Canadian cities.
-Much of this has been attributed to organized crime, with stolen vehicles ending up being shipped overseas for sale.